How Much Do Medical Graduates Earn?

 If you’re going to make Australia your home for postgraduate training, your salary will be dependent upon three factors: the region in which you live, what year of training you’re in, and your specialization.

-As of 2019, starting annual salaries for Australian postgraduate medical interns averaged between $67,950 to $78,479 AUD, with variation by state.
+As of 2025, starting annual salaries for Australian postgraduate medical interns averaged between $73,850 and $87, 517 (AUD) with variation by state.
 Keep in mind, these salaries were for full-time positions without the additional overtime hours that many residents choose to take on.

 It may not sound like a lot right now, but you won’t be a newbie forever.
-Annual base salaries for Australian doctors who have completed their postgraduate training start around $100,000 and increase to $400,000 AUD based on location, experience, and specialization.
+Salaries increase consistently based on experience and specialization.

 Residency in Canada